py-bootcamp/learn-python-with-tdd/hello-world.md

 #### Declaring variables

-We're declaring some variables with the syntax `varName = value`, which lets us re-use some values in our test for readability.
+We're declaring some variables with the syntax `var_name = value`, which lets us re-use some values in our test for readability.

 #### Assertions

-We are calling `assert`, `assert` is a reserver keyword in Python, you can't use `assert = 1` and is not a function in Python but a statement. `assert` evaluates the condition `got == want` and if it's false raises an error.
+We are calling the `assert` statement. `assert` is a reserved keyword in Python, you can't type `assert = 1`. `assert` evaluates the condition `got == want` and if it's false raises an error.

 In the test above we are evaluating that both strings are the same.

 ### Hello, YOU

 Now that we have a test we can iterate on our software _safely_.
-We can improve `def Hello()` or add new functionalities while being sure that old features works the same way.
+We can improve `def Hello()` or add new functionalities while being sure that old features work the same way.

 In the last example we wrote the test _after_ the code had been written just so you could get an example of how to write a test and declare a function.
 From this point on we will be _writing tests first_.